 What is Hormonal Therapy or Androgen Deprivation Therapy (ADT)?

-Prostate cancer cells use the hormone testosterone to grow.
+Prostate cancer cells use the hormone testosterone to grow, similar to our need for food.
 Hormonal therapy is also known as androgen deprivation therapy (ADT).
 It uses drugs to block or lower testosterone and other male sex hormones that fuel cancer.
+ADT essentially starves prostate cancer cells of testosterone.
 ADT is used to slow cancer growth in cancers that are advanced or have come back after initial local aggressive therapy.
 It is also used for a short time during and after radiation therapy.

 Hormone therapy is done surgically or with medication:

 Surgery: Removes the testicles and glands that produce testosterone with a procedure called an orchiectomy.

 Medication: There are a variety of medications used for ADT.
 There are two types that are used at first.
 One is the injection of luteinizing hormone releasing hormone (LH-RHs) inhibitors.
 These are also called either agonists or antagonists.
 They suppress the body's natural ability to turn on testosterone production.
 A second type (which is often given with the first type) are called non-steroidal anti-androgens.
 These pills block testosterone from working.